Haoj1/Big-Data-Econ-Analysis/README.md

 5. alljoined_airlines.csv: This is a CSV file containing information about all airlines from 18-22, including their origin airports, destination, cancellation, cancellation reason, and other relevant data.

-6. airline key.csv: This is a CSV file containing an identification code for each airport in the alljoined_airlines.csv file.
+6. airline_key.csv: This is a CSV file containing an identification code for each airport in the alljoined_airlines.csv file.

-7. airport info.csv: This is a CSV file containing information about airports, including their names, locations, and other relevant data.
+7. airport_info.csv: This is a CSV file containing information about airports, including their names, identification codes, locations, and other relevant data.

+8. passenger data csv: This is a CSV file containin the number of passengers of each airline company from 2002 to 2022, including both international and domestic.

 ### Generated data
 1. covid_airline.csv: This is a CSV file after merging covid and airlines datasets, containing airline data, including the county's name, number of flights, number of cancellations, etc.